mesgjs/mesgjs/docs/JavaScript-Runtime-Reference.md

 ### `fcheck(featureName)`

 Checks if a feature is ready without blocking.
+Returns `true` if the feature is ready, `false` if it is not ready yet, and `undefined` if the feature is unknown or has been rejected due to a module loading failure.

 ### `fready(moduleId, featureName)`

 Signals that a feature provided by a module is ready.
-The `moduleId` is a unique `Symbol` provided by the runtime to a module's `msjsLoad(mid)` export; this ensures only an authorized module can ready a feature it claims to provide.
+The `moduleId` is a unique `Symbol` provided by the runtime to a module's `msjsLoad(mid)` export; this ensures that only an authorized module can ready a feature it claims to provide in its `featpro` configuration.

 ### `async fwait(featureName, ...)`

-Asynchronously waits for one or more features to be ready.
-Returns a `Promise` that resolves when all specified features have been signaled as ready via `fready`.
+Asynchronously waits for one or more features to become ready.
+This function returns a `Promise` that resolves when all of the specified features have been signaled as ready via `fready`, and rejects if any of the features are rejected.

+Based on the `featpro` entries in the module metadata (and the `featreq` entries that determine dependencies), the runtime will automatically initiate the loading of any deferred modules as they are needed for the requested features.

+*The use of `fwait` is the recommended mechanism for loading deferred modules.*

 ### `getModMeta()`